Kemi Olunloyo declares intention to run for Presidency in 2023 - Nigeria Today

 Kemi Olunloyo declares intention to run for Presidency in 2023

-Daughter Of Former Oyo state Governor, Kemi Olunloyo has made her intention to run for the Presidency come 2023 known.
-The self-acclaimed Number 1 investigative Journalist in Africa and US trained award winning Pharmacist, announced this after she apologized to biafrans for withdrawing her support for them and also calling them dumb via her Twitter …
+The self-acclaimed Number 1 investigative Journalist in Africa and US trained award winning Pharmacist, Kemi Olunloyo today declared her intention to run for the Presidency come 2023.
+The Daughter Of Former Oyo state Governor, Victor Omololu Olunloyo, made her intention known after she apologized to biafrans for withdrawing her support for them and also calling …

 The post Kemi Olunloyo declares intention to run for Presidency in 2023 appeared first on INFORMATION NIGERIA.